 This session our main focus has been over three main areas in line with SLC's stretch aims.
-Our first priority has been making sure the children feel safe and happy at school whilst still receiving high quality educational experiences and embedding the nurture principals and ensuring our staff implement attachment informed practice.
 We have prioritised curriculum design to ensure the children's learning experiences are relevant, progressive and reflect the skills required for the world of work.
-Our third priority focuses on ensuring equality and diversity is understood and is an integral feature of our whole school community.
+Our second priority focuses on ensuring equality and diversity is understood and is an integral feature of our whole school community.
+Our third priority is focussing on developing a coherent and progressive framework for writing across early and first level.
 The improvement areas for this session can be found in full on our school website.

-Below are the main achievements from our improvement plan from session 22-23, the cycle of improvement is continually evaluated, and the achievements inform our next steps for session 23-24 focus.
+Below are the main achievements from our improvement plan from session 23-24, the cycle of improvement is continually evaluated, and the achievements inform our next steps for session 24-25 focus.